-requires an outflow of resources and a reliable estimate can be made of obligation or a present obligation that may, but There is a possible obligation or a present obligation where the likelihood of an outflow of resources is remote.
+obligation that probably requires an outflow of resources and a reliable obligation or a present obligation that may, but probably will not, require an outflow of There is a possible obligation or a present obligation where the likelihood of an outflow of resources is remote.
 A provision is recognised (paragraph 14).
-No provision is recognised (paragraph 26).
+1 0 No provision is recognised (paragraph 26).
 Disclosures are required for the provision (paragraphs 66 and 67).
 Disclosures are required for the contingent liability (paragraph 68).
 No disclosure is required (paragraph 68).